-Objective Reasonableness - In accordance with Graham v.
-Connor, objective reasonableness is based on the totality of the circumstances known by the officer at the time of the event to accomplish a legitimate law enforcement purpose, which must be judged from the perspective of what a reasonable officer would use under the same or similar situation at the time of the incident.
+Objectively Reasonable -In accordance with Graham v.
+Connor, an objectively reasonable action or assessment is based on the totality of the circumstances known by the officer at the time of the event to accomplish a legitimate law enforcement purpose.
+An officer's actions must be judged from the perspective of what a reasonable officer would consider necessary and reasonable under the same or similar situation at the time of the incident.
+The determination of reasonableness is not based on the 20/20 vision of hindsight but rather the totality of facts and circumstances at the time of the event without regard to subjective intent or motivation.